 Some netwrap manufacturing companies remain less sophisticated and unable to develop their product, or are less aware of how to develop, meaning they are forced to rely upon out-dated production methods.
 Consequently, these manufacturers have to depend upon ‘standard’, and therefore, ‘heavier’ materials to ensure a certain minimum strength and quality for their products.

-Tama Plastic Industry have developed a revolutionary advance in netwrap manufacturing, called Tama Light-Technology (LT), which combines an advanced formula of HDPE resin with a completely new production technology.
+Tama Group have developed a revolutionary advance in netwrap manufacturing, called Tama Light-Technology (LT), which combines an advanced formula of HDPE resin with a completely new production technology.
 Tama Light Technology has enabled the production of lighter-weight netwrap, which actually has strength greater than the ‘standard’ type of netwrap.
 This is a result of obtaining a higher ‘Relative Strength’ of raw material and is achieved by a unique step in the netwrap production process.

 Relative Strength is the manufacturer’s scale of reference in achieving the highest strength (kgf) per gramme (g) of raw material.

 |Raw Material||Material Weight||Netwrap Strength||Relative Strength

 (Netwrap strength ÷ g/m)

 It is now very easy to see that it is NOT CORRECT to use the weight of the plastic (grammes per metre or g/m) as an indicator of the strength of the product.